-81. Distribution of surplus property on cancellation of incorporation or winding up surplus property, in relation to the Alliance, means property remaining after satisfaction of -
+81. Distribution of surplus property on cancellation of incorporation or winding up surplus property, in relation to the Alliance, means property remaining after satisfaction of - but does not include books relating to the management of the Alliance.

-- (a) the debts and liabilities of the Alliance; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Alliance, but does not include books relating to the management of the Alliance. - (2) On the cancellation of the incorporation or the winding up of the Alliance, its surplus property must be distributed as determined by special resolution by reference to the persons mentioned in section 24(1) of the Act.
+- (a) the debts and liabilities of the Alliance; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Alliance,